oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 # `Intel Python XGBoost Getting Started` Sample
 XGBoost* is a widely used gradient boosting library in the classical ML area.
 Designed for flexibility, performance, and portability, XGBoost* includes optimized distributed gradient boosting frameworks and implements Machine Learning algorithms underneath.
+Starting with 0.9 version of XGBoost, Intel has been upstreaming optimizations to the through the `hist` histogram tree-building method.
+Starting with 1.3.3 version of XGBoost and beyond, Intel has also begun upstreaming inference optimziations to XGBoost as well.

 | Optimized for                     | Description
 | :---                              | :---